-The "Enrolled Campers" section of the website is intended for the parents of campers who are registered in summer camp programs.
-This information is intended to serve as your "Parent Handbook" - a guide for your summer camp preparations.
-(We do not mail a paper copy of this information; please download and print if desired.)
-If you are unable to find information or have questions, please don't hesitate to contact the camp firstname.lastname@example.org
+The "Enrolled Campers" section of the website is intended for the parents of campers who are registered for camp. programs.
+This information serves as your "Parent Handbook" - a guide for summer camp preparations.
+If you are unable to find information or have questions, please don't hesitate to contact the camp email@example.com

-Required forms are under the "enrolled campers" tab on this website.
+Required forms in this "enrolled campers" tab on this website.
 Download, complete and BRING the forms with you to camp at check-in.

 In order to keep your check-in process easy, we accept all forms at the time of camper check-in.
-This system prevents lost or missing documents, and also helps ensure that medical information is current at the date of attending.
-Please do NOT mail or email forms to the camp prior to attending.
+This system prevents lost or missing documents, and also helps ensure that participant medical information is current at the date of attending.
+We only accept forms at check in; please do NOT mail or email forms to the camp prior to attending.

 Forms Required For Every Camper:

 AND IF bringing medication from home to camp: Medication Permission form